jonnymac05/ValoreCare-Snippets/README.md

 # ValoreCare-Snippets

-Small selection of code contributed to ValoreCare project.
+Small selection of code contributed to the ValoreCare project.

 ---